pallets/flask/docs/extensiondev.rst

 ``flask.ext.something``.
 This is done to transition from the old namespace packages.
 See :ref:`ext-import-transition` for more details.

-But how do extensions look like themselves?
+But what do extensions look like themselves?
 An extension has to ensure that it works with multiple Flask application instances at once.
 This is a requirement because many people will use patterns like the :ref:`app-factories` pattern to create their application as needed to aid